carlytaylor0017/csk_image_recognition/README.md

 final activation function = softmax
 ```

-`categorical crossentropy` is a loss function that is used for single label categorization.
-This is when only one category is applicable for each data point.
-In other words, an example can belong to one class only.
+The `categorical crossentropy` loss function is used for single label categorization; in other words, an example can belong to one class only.
+The `categorical crossentropy` loss function compares the distribution of the predictions (the activations in the output layer, one for each class) with the true distribution, where the probability of the true class is set to 1 and 0 for the other classes.

 The `Adam` optimization algorithm is different to classical stochastic gradient descent, where the stochastic gradient descent maintains a single learning rate for all weight updates. `Adam` combines the advantages of both `Adagrad` and `RMSProp`, where it maintains a per-parameter learning rate that improves performance on problems with sparse gradients (e.g. natural language and computer vision problems), while also maintaining per-parameter learning rates that are adapted based on the average of recent magnitudes of the gradients for the weight (e.g. how quickly it is changing).
 Specifically, the `Adam` algorithm calculates an exponential moving average of the gradient and the squared gradient, and the parameters beta1 and beta2 control the decay rates of these moving averages.